Arkansas · Executor Fee

 These percentages apply to the gross estate subject to probate, which may exclude assets held in trust, jointly-titled property, and accounts with designated beneficiaries.
 It's important to distinguish between the probate estate and the taxable estate when estimating expected fees.

-To calculate executor fees in Arkansas, the probate court will find the amount it considers reasonable based on the evidence presented.
-Executor fees in Arkansas were typically 1.5% to 3% of the probate estate in published opinions, though courts may deviate based on the complexity of the estate.
+To calculate executor fees in Arkansas, the probate court evaluates the amount it considers reasonable compensation based on the evidence presented during the estate settlement process.
+Executor fees in Arkansas typically range from 1.5% to 3% of the gross probate estate in published court opinions, though the probate court may adjust that range based on estate complexity, asset types, and time required.

-Executor fees by state vary significantly — Arkansas sits in the middle range of reasonable-compensation jurisdictions.
-The estate settlement process in Arkansas requires the personal representative to account for all compensation claimed, and the probate court will find that compensation unreasonable if it exceeds what people have received in the past as compensation for similar service in that area.
+The estate settlement process in Arkansas requires the executor or personal representative to file a detailed accounting with the probate court before any executor fee is approved.
+The probate court will find compensation unreasonable if it exceeds what executors have received in the past for similar service in that county.

 Arkansas Executor Fee Structure